Partnerships

 Dr. Athar Hussain is a Professor in the Department of Meteorology, COMSATS University Islamabad.
 He also serves as the COMSATS Science Ambassador since 2015.
 He served as Chairman Department of Meteorology during 2015-2021 and as the Head for the Centre for Climate Research and Development during 2018-2023.
 His current research interests include climate change and its attribution, alongside changes to the climate under SG scenarios in GeoMIP.
 He is/has been the Principal Investigator on four projects related to SG, on public perceptions in developing countries for Resources for the Future, for a Harvard GEM Incubation Fund project on dashboard development on SG and malaria transmission in South Asia, for the Degrees Modeling Fund and the Degrees SocioPolitical Fund – on climate change, SG and health in Pakistan.

-Prof. Dr. Hussain has been collaborating with DSG on his Harvard GEM Incubation Fund project, and co-organized a 2-day international conference and workshop in Islamabad in January 2024 to build awareness of SG science, technologies and governance challenges among key stakeholders in Pakistan, including academia, civil society, journalists, and health sector policy practitioners.
+Prof. Dr. Hussain has been collaborating with DSG on his Harvard GEM Incubation Fund project, and co-organized a 2-day international conference and workshop in Islamabad to build awareness of SG science, technologies and governance challenges among key stakeholders in Pakistan, including academia, civil society, journalists, and health sector policy practitioners.

 Dr. Sikina Jinnah is a Professor of Environmental Studies and affiliated graduate faculty of Politics at the University of California at Santa Cruz.
 She edits the journal Environmental Politics and co-chairs Harvard University’s Advisory Committee for the SCoPEx.
 Her research focuses on global environmental governance, in particular in the areas of climate change, climate engineering, and the nexus between international trade and environmental politics.
 She is the author or editor of 6 books, including Post-treaty Politics (MIT Press 2014), which received the 2016 Harold and Margaret Sprout Award for best book in international environmental affairs from the International Studies Association and her most recent monograph Greening through Trade (MIT Press 2020) was a finalist for the 2021 Canadian Political Science Association Prize in International Relations.
 She is a 2017 Andrew Carnegie Fellow and holds a PhD from UC Berkeley in Environmental Science, Policy and Management.
 Dr. Jinnah is collaborating with DSG to develop learning materials and focused social science research.